pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/03_related_work/papers/Lopes_et_al_2019.md

 ### Filtering out characters with more than 50 commands

-In order to aid learning, we filter out characters with over 50 commands.
+In order to aid learning, characters with over 50 commands are filtered out .

 ### Relative positioning